-11. The Licence Holder must not cause any Emissions from the Primary Activities on the Premises except for specified Emissions and general Emissions described in Column 1 of Table 3 subject to the exclusions, limitations or requirements specified in Column 2 of Table 3.
+11. The Licence Holder must not cause any Emissions from the Primary Activities on the Premises except for general Emissions described in Column 1 of Table 3 subject to the exclusions, limitations or requirements specified in Column 2 of Table 3.